Rebecca Loos: Personal life

 Loos met her future husband, Norwegian doctor Sven Christjar Skaiaa, while she was filming 71 Graden Noord.
 After becoming pregnant, she relocated to Norway in 2009, and has only made occasional media appearances since then.
-Loos has stated on her official website that she is now a mother of two sons, and works as a yoga teacher.
+Loos has stated on her official website that she is now a mother of two sons and works as a yoga teacher and massage therapist.